erroronline1/caro/readme.md

-order[autodelete] = 182 ; DAYS, after these orders marked as received but not archived will be deleted order[undelivered] = 3 ; DAYS, after these unit members will be reminded to mark as delivered or enquire delivery order[unreceived] = 14 ; DAYS, after these purchase will be reminded to enquire information about estimated shipping
+order[autodelete] = 182 ; DAYS, after these orders marked as received but not archived will be deleted order[undelivered] = 3 ; DAYS, after these unit members will be reminded to mark as delivered or enquire delivery order[unreceived] = 14 ; DAYS, after these purchase will be reminded to enquire information about estimated shipping, for regular orders service[unreceived] = 21 ; DAYS, after these purchase will be reminded to enquire information about estimated shipping, for service or warranty cases

 product[documents] = 365 ; DAYS, after the last provision of a file a reminder will be made to verify or update the currency product[mdr14_sample_interval] = 93 ; default DAYS until a new sample check is required as default value